abhijit-sarkar/async-php/README.md

 This library is only supported in Laravel Framework.

-In config/app.php, add - AsyncPHP\AsyncPHPServiceProvider:class inside "providers"
+In config/app.php, add - AsyncPHP\AsyncPHPServiceProvider::class inside "providers"

 class MyClass{